purcell/envrc/README.md

 This approach also has some trade-offs:

-* Things like `*help*` buffers will have `envrc-mode` enabled based on the directory of the buffer which caused them to be created initially.
+* Buffers like `*Help*` will have `envrc-mode` enabled based on the directory of the buffer which caused them to be created initially, and then those buffers often live for a long time.
+If you launch programs from such buffers while working on a different project, the results might not be what you expect.
+I might exclude certain modes to minimise confusion, but users will always have to be aware of the fact that environments are buffer-specific.

-* There's a (very small) overhead every time a buffer is created.
+* There's a (very small) overhead every time a buffer is created, and that happens quite a lot.

-* Updates are not automatic. `direnv.el` re-executes `direnv` when switching between buffers, whereas `envrc-mode` caches the environment until the user refreshes it explicitly with `envrc-reload`.
+* `direnv` updates are not automatic. `direnv.el` re-executes `direnv` when switching between buffers, whereas `envrc-mode` caches the environment until the user refreshes it explicitly with `envrc-reload`.